supercid/techdocs-wiki-tmp/SPA:-Basics.md

 On every page load, the cart content _must_ be passed.
 The cart contents are the 1:1 representation of the user's mini-cart.

+You may also pass `null` or `undefined` to signify that there was no change in the cart.

 The cart information is used by the Nosto to tailor the recommendations, dispatch abandoned cart emails and fire Facebook pixel events for retargeting purposes.

 ```js